-Organising conferences, workshops and seminars and creating networks and structural platforms between Member States, candidate countries, other third countries, institutions of the Union and international organisations in order to:
+Organising conferences, workshops and seminars and creating networks and structural platforms between Member States, candidate countries, other third countries, EU institutions and international organisations, in order to:

-- (1) facilitate the exchange of information, experience and best practices, including in the field of IT anti-fraud systems and data analysis; - (2) create networks and improve coordination between Member States, candidate countries, other third countries, institutions of the Union and international organisations; - (3) facilitate multidisciplinary cooperation and awareness-raising between antifraud practitioners (in particular customs authorities and other law-enforcement bodies) and academics on protecting the financial interests of the Union, including support to the Association for European Criminal Law and the Association for the Protection of EU Financial Interests: - (4) raise the awareness of the judiciary and other legal professionals of this matter.

-(c) Staff exchanges
+- (1) facilitate the exchange of information, experience and best practice, including in the field of IT anti-fraud and anti-corruption systems and data analysis; - (2) create networks and improve coordination between Member States, candidate countries, other third countries, EU institutions and international organisations; - (3) facilitate multidisciplinary cooperation and awareness-raising between antifraud and anti-corruption practitioners (in particular customs authorities and other law enforcement bodies) and academics on protecting the financial interests of the Union, including support for the Association for European Criminal Law and the Association for the Protection of EU Financial Interests; - (4) raise awareness of this matter among the judiciary and other legal professionals. - (c) Staff exchanges

-Organising staff exchanges between national and regional administrations (including from candidate and neighbouring countries) to help further develop, improve and update staff skills in protecting the financial interests of the Union.
+Organising staff exchanges between national and regional administrations (including from candidate and neighbourhood countries), aiming to help further develop, improve and update staff skills in protecting the financial interests of the Union.

-Expected results for the actions under points (a) to (c): Professionals, in particular staff from customs authorities and other law-enforcement bodies, are better able to protect the financial interests of the Union through: (i) the acquisition of new skills; (ii) knowledge of specialised methodologies and techniques; and (iii) an increased awareness of fraud-risk indicators at the Union level.
+Expected results for the actions under points (a) to (c): Professionals, in particular staff from customs authorities and other law enforcement bodies, are better able to protect the financial interests of the Union through: (i) the acquisition of new skills; (ii) knowledge of specialised methodologies and techniques and (iii) an increased awareness of fraud-risk indicators at the Union level.
 More opportunities to develop and implement anti-fraud strategies at the Union level are expected.

-These results will be measured by: (i) the number of events and number of participants; (ii) the origin and professional background of the participants; and (iii) the level of participants' overall satisfaction with the events.
+These results will be measured by: (i) the number of events and number of participants; (ii) the origin and professional background of the participants and (iii) the level of participants' overall satisfaction with the events.